luislopez-dev/luislopez-dev/README.md

 * QA automation
 * DNS management

-You can reach me out at my secondary email adress luislopez100079.facebook@gmail.com or at my Upwork profile linked in my profile.
+You can reach me out at my secondary email adress luislopez100079.facebook@gmail.com.
 <!--
 **Luis-Rene-Lopez/Luis-Rene-Lopez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.